avaneev/biteopt/README.md

 different random seeds.
 When using this strategy the iteration budget increases by a factor of sqrt(M), but the number of optimization attempts is reduced by the same number.
-In practice, the chance to find a global optimum is increased even more than by sqrt(M) with this "deep" strategy.
+In practice, the chance to find a global optimum is sometimes increased more than by sqrt(M) with this "deep" strategy.

 ## Notes ##